 Using Hold Notes

 Hold notes are a common, yet useful note type that XDRV charters can incorporate into their charts.
-Hold notes in XDRV, composed of a head and a tail, are stored separately in .xdrv
+Hold notes in XDRV, composed of a head and a tail, are stored separately in .xdrv files.
+However, these two parts are treated as one note object in Trackmaker and ArrowVortex.
+While hold notes can be used in various ways, it is important to consider the aesthetic and gameplay properties they carry.

-files.
-However, these two parts are treated as one note object in Trackmaker.
-While hold notes can be used in various different ways, it is important to consider the aesthetic and gameplay properties they simultaneously carry.
 As in most rhythm games, hold notes can be excellent at indicating that a sound is sustained for some time.
-In XDRV, hold notes do not have release timing.
+More unique to XDRV, hold notes do not have release timing.
 This means the player can release a little bit before or any time after a hold note ends without being penalized.

 Hold Note Lengths